 Aboriginal and Torres Strait Islander people are advised the following article contains images of deceased persons.

-- Why January 26 is, well, significant.
+- Why January 26 is significant.

-- Australia was not an undiscovered empty continent.
+2. Australia was not an undiscovered empty continent.

-Cook however was well aware the country was occupied, as a journal entry just one day before offers ‘In the p.m. we saw the smoke of fire in several places; a certain sign that the country is inhabited’.
-Based on this journal entry alone, Cook was well aware the land was occupied.
-Despite this, he continued his voyage and allowed news to reach across the seas that the ‘unknown southern land’ was a boundless place to share–uninhabited–and ready for occupation by the Commonwealth.
+Cook however was well aware the country was occupied, as a journal entry just one day before reads ‘In the p.m. we saw the smoke of fire in several places; a certain sign that the country is inhabited’.
+Despite this, Cook continued his voyage and allowed news to reach across the seas that the ‘unknown southern land’ was a boundless place to share, uninhabited, and ready for occupation by the Commonwealth.

 To affirm that Australia was discovered is to actively erase history and perpetuate terra nullius.
 Archaeological evidence ties Aboriginal people to the mainland of Australia over 65,000 years ago, but history books are laced with the false pretence of discovery to legitimise ongoing colonial invasion.

 - Massacres, dispossession and genocide – British Settlement was far from peaceful.